AtlasFoundation/Volumetric/README.md

 # volumetric

+NOTE: This project is in development.
+Everything works, but the encoding strategy isn't self-contained yet.
+If you are interested in encoding volumetric and I haven't already done so, make a Github issue or contact me and I will make the new encoder public.

 An open source format for streaming meshes and volumetric playback with extremely fast encode + decode.

 Currently playback works in WebGL with three.js